 The ability of the Group to maintain its operations is dependent inter alia on the continuing support of various Governments by way of grants.
-The Tripartite Agreement was renewed for the period 2012 - 2014 with Australia Council for the Arts and Arts NSW.
-Funding for this three year period has been confirmed, subject to the company continuing to meet the requirements of the Tripartite Agreement.
-Therefore, the financial statements have been prepared under the going concern principle.
+The Tripartite Agreement was renewed for the period 2013 - 2015 with Australia Council for the Arts and Arts NSW.
+Funding for this period has been confirmed, subject to the company continuing to meet the requirements of the Tripartite Agreement.